 - PhD students are supported by at least two supervisors and a strong programme of training in research skills; they participate in a lively research culture, with regular seminar programmes, conferences and workshops in Milton Keynes, London and other Open University national/regional centres.

-- The department has an excellent track record in winning external research funding and has led large-scale collaborative projects like The Postcolonial History of the Book, the Reading Experience Database, 1450–1945, Making Britain: South Asian Visions of Home and Abroad, 1870–1950, Beyond the Frame: Indian-British Connections 1858-1950, as well as supporting many individual research projects.
+- The discipline has an excellent track record in winning external research funding and has led large-scale collaborative projects like The Postcolonial History of the Book, the Reading Experience Database, 1450-1945, Making Britain: South Asian Visions of Home and Abroad, 1870-1950, Beyond the Frame: Indian-British Connections 1858-1950,as well as supporting many individual research projects.

-- The department hosts two international literary journals (Wasafiri and The Katherine Mansfield Journal); department members peer review and serve on the editorial boards of a wide range of other literary and interdisciplinary journals.
+- The discipline hosts two international literary journals (Wasafiri and The Katherine Mansfield Journal); staff members peer review and serve on the editorial boards of a wide range of other literary and interdisciplinary journals.

-- The department contributes to interdisciplinary research at national and international levels both through the work of individual researchers, and through its links with the Open University’s Ferguson Centre.
+- The discipline contributes to interdisciplinary research at national and international levels both through the work of individual researchers, and through its links with The Open University's Ferguson Centre.

 Fees and funding